ProgramaPHP/OrionChat/README.md

 When you want to use this model's **d**eep **t**hinking, simply type ``dt: + your prompt``.

+The same command will work for Gemini models with optional "thinking mode" support like gemini-2.5-flash-preview-04-17

 This will give you easy control in switching between the two modes.